In this post, you’ll learn how to change the default video quality on Facebook and the quality of individual videos.

 Open the Facebook app.

-Go to Settings & Privacy > Settings > Videos and Photos.
+Go to Settings & Privacy > Settings > Media.
+You can find the latter in the Preferences section.

 The Video Quality section includes the following options: